TandiweP/100-days-of-code/log.md

 **Today's Progress**: Because of work, I was unable to get to my computer.
 I listened to about 1.5hrs worth of coding podcasts, and then used my coding brain/logic to repair my friend's electric scooter!

 ### Day 97: 10/22 Saturday
-**Today's Progress**: Udemy strings methods!
+**Today's Progress**: COMPLETED Udemy strings section (including methods)!
 Practiced in the console and did a quiz.
 Did some styling on PTR repo.

 **Thoughts** It was a good refresher, especially on chaining methods.